rmssantos/examsimcreator/README.md

 2. Verify image paths are relative to `images/` folder
 3. Check filenames match exactly (case-sensitive)
 4. Ensure images exist in `user-content/exams/{exam-id}/images/`

+> The public repo keeps `images/` empty on purpose.
+Copy your private exam media into `user-content/exams/<exam-id>/images/` (or host them elsewhere) when running the simulator locally.

 ---